YUSU-Dev/website/README.md

 ## Creating a new component or page quickly

-Run `npm run new -- -c component-name` or `npm run new -- -p page-name` for a component or page respectivly.
+Run `npm run new -- -c component-name` or `npm run new -- -p page-name` for a component or page respectively.
 This generates all the basic stuff you'll need to make a new component or page.
 Full details are in the [utils/component-cli.cjs](./utils/component-cli.cjs) file.

 ## Opinionated conventions used